 NDMCOM processes the data in its usual manner.
 If no output parameter is identified, the response is sent to the home terminal of the NDMCOM process.
 If the OUT or the PRINT option is defined, such as SEL PROC PRINT or SEL PROC OUT, the output is sent to the printer or a terminal.
 If the FILE parameter is used, such as SEL PROC FILE, the output is sent to the API as a C-string control block.
-Data sent to the API can then manipulated through Connect:Direct HP NonStop functions.
-Connect:Direct HP NonStop functions are provided in the NDMAPI object file for C programs or the TAL API program.
+Data sent to the API can then manipulated through Sterling Connect:Direct for HP NonStop functions.
+Sterling Connect:Direct for HP NonStop functions are provided in the NDMAPI object file for C programs or the TAL API program.

-Note: After passing a command to NDMCOM, the API should always check for MSGID SSUB5311, Invalid command.
+Note: After passing a command to NDMCOM, the API should always check for MSGID SSUB531I, Invalid command.

 Issue the EXIT command from your API to close NDMCOM.
-Connect: Direct HP NonStop passes an ERRCS followed by NDMREADY to the API indicating successful completion of the command.
+Sterling Connect:Direct for HP NonStop passes an ERRCS followed by NDMREADY to the API indicating successful completion of the command.

-Refer to Chapter 5, Sample Code, for sample code that submits a Connect:Direct HP NonStop Process, monitors Process execution, and performs message handling functions.
+Refer to Chapter 5, Sample Code, for sample code that submits a Sterling Connect:Direct for HP NonStop Process, monitors Process execution, and performs message handling functions.